- Home /

 The field stations – for example, the cattle barn at VetFarm – are also transitioning to LED lighting.

-The Green Labs Austria initiative aims to make laboratories in Austria more sustainable and environmentally friendly.
+Green Labs Austria is an initiative aimed at making local laboratories more sustainable and environmentally friendly.